WillemAchterhof/arch-luks-tpm-secureboot/README.md

 - Ataraxxia — inspiration and reference configs — github.com/Ataraxxia
 - JaKooLit — Hyprland rice and dotfiles — github.com/JaKooLit

-Arch Secure Installer — V1
+Arch Secure Installer — V1 (TPM, Secure Boot, Luks, are mandatory)
 --------------------------
 An automated Arch Linux installer with LUKS encryption, Secure Boot, and TPM auto-unlock.
-Why I Built This
+Why I Built This, two reasons:
-Two reasons:

 Disaster recovery — reinstalling a fully hardened Arch system from scratch takes hours.
 This gets me back to a working, secured system as automatically as possible.
 Learning — building this taught me how Arch, LUKS, TPM, and Secure Boot actually work together, rather than just following a wiki.

 What It Does

-Partitions and formats the target disk
-Sets up LUKS full-disk encryption
+- Preparing the target disk, for install.
+(Clean, Format, Luks)
-Installs a base Arch system via pacstrap
+- Installs a base Arch system via pacstrap
-Builds a Unified Kernel Image (UKI) with mkinitcpio Enrolls Secure Boot keys with sbctl
+- Builds a Unified Kernel Image (UKI) with mkinitcpio
+- Creating Secure boot keys, signing the UKI and enrolling to Secure Boot (sbctl)
-On first boot: enrolls the TPM for auto-unlock (no password needed after setup) Installs and configures a desktop environment
+- On first boot: enroll TPM for auto-unlock (pin unlock)
+- Installs and configures a desktop environment
-Applies system hardening (firewall, sysctl, module blacklist, AppArmor)
+- Applies system hardening (firewall, sysctl, module blacklist, AppArmor)

 Supported Desktop Environments

-KDE Plasma
+- KDE Plasma
-Hyprland (with Waybar, Rofi, TokyoNight theme) JaKooLit Hyprland (community rice) — github.com/JaKooLit
+- Hyprland (with Waybar, Rofi, TokyoNight theme)
+- JaKooLit Hyprland (community rice) — github.com/JaKooLit

-Requirements
-Hardware

-UEFI system (no legacy BIOS)
-TPM 2.0 (optional — required for auto-unlock)
-Secure Boot capable (optional but recommended)

 Before You Start